Frequently Asked Questions (FAQs) about Economic Impact Payments (EIPs)

 Where can I find out the status of my Economic Impact Payments?

-You can visit the IRS.gov website and enter information to learn the status of your Economic Impact Payment.
+For those that filed their 2019 or 2020 taxes and received their return via direct deposit, can visit the IRS.gov website and enter their information to learn the status of their Economic Impact Payment.
 There are also a variety of questions and answers on this page that may be helpful to you in navigating these EIPs.

 What is the plan from the government for distributing these payments?

-The United States Treasury plans to issue about 130 million checks to recipients through ACH payments - via direct deposit.
-The Treasury is going to distribute payments to the same accounts consumers received their spring payments.
+The United States Treasury plans to issue checks to about 160 million households in the US.
+Checks will be paid to recipients through ACH payments - via direct deposit, paper checks, or prepaid cards.
+The Treasury is going to distribute payments to the same accounts and addresses consumers received their spring payments.